 Double check you don’t have any noise-cancelling features turned on.
 This can mute the sound coming from your headphones and make them seem quieter than they are.

 Turn off any noise-cancelling feature you might have in the settings of your device, or switch to a volume where you hear ambient sounds like cars passing by or people talking on their phone nearby for reference.
-You may want to check out my post about static noise in headphones.
+You may want to check out my post about headphone static problems.

 7. Check your Bluetooth connection

-If you have a Bluetooth headset, the volume might be low because of a weak connection.
+If you have Bluetooth headphones, the volume might be low because of a weak connection.
+The audio signal is transmitted through Bluetooth and can affect audio quality.
 Check your battery level to see if it’s at 100%.
 If so, try changing positions or turning them off and then on again.
 If that doesn’t work: Try switching Bluetooth sources — usually these are found in the settings menu for your device or Bluetooth transmitter.